 1. Decide what you want to do with the area.

 Are you going to plant a wildflower meadow?
 Do you want a grassy area?
 Are you putting in a vegetable garden?
 Knowing what the end result is will help to inform how you proceed.
 For trails and other traveled areas, you’ll want to be sure to get rid of stumps and other tripping hazards.
 For meadows or other generally untraveled areas, a few stumps or stray trees may be fine.
 If you’re putting in a garden, be sure to avoid using herbicides.

 If you have trees, take them out first either with a chainsaw, brush cutter, tree shear, or by hiring a tree removal service (depending on their size).
 If you have stumps left behind, there are multiple options for removing them.
 For the quickest results, a stump grinder is the ideal method (chemical methods can take years to fully remove a stump).
 Great ways to dispose of the trees are either in a wood chipper (which also creates valuable mulch for gardens and other landscaped areas) or by using them for firewood.

-3. Now comes the fun part!
-Depending on the density and height of the weeds and brush that are left, either a brush hog or string trimmer will get rid of the remainder of the tangle.
-If you have woody brush that’s 2″ to 3″ thick, check out the DR line of Field and Brush Mowers.
-They’ll chew it up into a fine mulch and leave the area neat and tidy.
-If your overgrown area is more weedy than woody, a trimmer might be a better choice.
-DR Trimmer/Mowers have much more power than traditional string trimmers, are able to trim right up close to fences, walls, and other obstacles, and give you much more versatility.
-The DuraBlade and Beaver Blade attachments even allow it to cut through light brush and saplings.
-Depending on what result you’re looking for, you could be done after this step.
+Depending on the density and height of the weeds and brush that are left, either a brush mower or string trimmer will get rid of the remainder of the tangle.
+If you have woody brush that’s up to 3″ thick, the best tool will be a brush mower or a towed brush hog.
+They’ll chew just about everything up into a fine mulch and leave the area neat and tidy.
+If your overgrown area is more weedy than woody, a string trimmer might be a better choice.
+DR Trimmer/Mowers have much more power than traditional string trimmers (about 5X more, to be exact), and are able to trim right up close to fences, walls, and other obstacles.
+Depending on what end result you’re looking for, you could be finished after this step.